Healthy Apple and Cinnamon Overnight Oats

 Instructions

-- Mix the ingredients together, cover and store in the refrigerator
+- Mix the ingredients together with a spoon, cover and store in the refrigerator.

-- Melt the coconut oil or butter on top of the stove
+- Melt the butter on top of the stove

 - Stir in the cinnamon and syrup

-- Pour the coconut oil mixture over the apples and stir
+- Pour the butter mixture over the apples and stir

 - Bake the apple mixture at 350 for 35 minutes